sparklabnyc/sparklabnyc.github.io/website.md

 ## Photography

 ### Overview
 I also really like taking photos with my Nikon FM3A camera.
 I update these semi-regularly.
-I don't use Instagram.
+I don't really use Instagram anymore.

 Copyright all photos Robbie M Parks 2019, 2020, 2021, 2022, 2023, 2024.